UT-Application-Development-Association/Contribution-Guidelines/README.md

       git push origin <branch name>

 You can think of `origin` as which website you push it on.
 Most of the time it would be `origin`, you don't need to worry about it for now.
-For branch, we will discuss about that in pull requests.
+For instruction on branches, we will discuss that in pull requests.
 For this repository `Contribution-Guidelines`, you probably don't have permission to push.
-Don't worry about it, you will have real permission when you actually contribute.
+Don't worry about it, you will have real permission to contribute.

 #### git pull
 So if someone pushes their changes, after you clone the repo, your local repo and the online repo would be out of sync.
 How do we update the new changes to our local machine?